Jamaican Black Castor Oil: what is it and why is it so special?

 - To exfoliate scalp which helps to let the hair grow

 Though the types of castor oil could be used interchangeably in a pinch, the two really do have specific indications based upon the processing method.
-Mostly people, including myself, use clear castor oil for Edgar Cayce-inspired medicinal packs and JBCO for hair treatments (how to do a castor oil hair treatment is at the end of this article).
+Mostly people, including myself, use clear castor oil for Edgar Cayce-inspired medicinal packs and JBCO for hair treatments.

 There are three different ways to produce castor oil and they are listed below.
 This should help to clarify the differences between the JBCO and clear castor oil.